chregu/hhvm-newrelic-ext/README.md

 * You have to explicitely enable it
 * It slows down your request by factor 2 or more
 * It can only show up to 2'000 function calls
-* If you use an unpatched HHVM 3.5 (fixed in HHVM 3.6), it's even slower
+* If you use an unpatched HHVM 3.5 or less (fixed in HHVM 3.6), it's even slower

 ### Enabling Function Level Profiling